 The Contract requires the Authority to keep an accurate account of the sufficiency of available funds to pay debt service on its outstanding indebtedness, including without limitation Pledged Funds and to provide the BHE and the Comptroller with reports as to the sufficiency of available funds to pay debt service no later than September 30, in the case of payments due November 1, and no later than January 31, in the case of payments due May 1.
 See "SECURITY FOR AND SOURCE OF PAYMENT OF THE BONDS - Commonwealth Appropriation Intercept."
-If such report is not received by the Comptroller during the month of September or January, as the case may be, the Contract requires the Comptroller to prevent any amounts from being expended from the appropriations account of any State University until such time as the Comptroller has determined whether there is an insufficiency of available funds to pay debt service.
-If such report indicates that there is an insufficiency of funds available to pay debt service, or if, in the absence of a report, the Comptroller ascertains that there is such as insufficiency, the Comptroller shall, within five days, but not later than the last business day in February (in the case of a May 1 debt service payment) or October 10 (in the case of a November 1 debt service payment), transfer amounts, without further allotment, from the appropriation account of one or more State Universities, as appropriate, to cure such insufficiency in accordance with the provisions of this section.
+If such report is not received by the Comptroller during the month of September or January, as the case may be, the Contract requires the Comptroller to prevent any amounts from being expended from the appropriations account of any State University until such time as the Comptroller has determined whether there is an insufficiency of available funds to pay debt service, or if, in the absence of a report, the Comptroller ascertains that there is such as insufficiency, the Comptroller shall, within five days, but not later than the last business day in February (in the case of a May 1 debt service payment) or October 10 (in the case of a November 1 debt service payment), transfer amounts, without further allotment, from the appropriation account of one or more State Universities, as appropriate, to cure such insufficiency in accordance with the provisions of this section.